-"State Promotion Standards for Elementary, Middle and High School Students"
+"CMS Promotion Standards for Elementary, Middle and High School Students"

 On April 1, 1999, the North Carolina Board of Education adopted promotion standards known as the "North Carolina Student Accountability Standards."
 These standards are often referred to as the state's "no social promotion policy."
 These standards establish proficiency levels for grades 3, 5, 8 and 12 that students should meet in order to be promoted to the next grade level.
+CMS continues to maintain these standards, which are no longer required by the state.